anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   the underlying TLS connection is not necessary. \*/

-* When the RA is temporarily not available, as per {{RFC7030}} section 4.2.3, an HTTP status code 202 SHOULD be returned by the Registrar.
+* When the RA is temporarily not available, as per {{RFC7030}} section 4.2.3, an HTTP status code 202 should be returned by the Registrar.
 The pledge in this case will retry a /simpleenroll with a PKCS#10 request.
 Note that if the TLS connection is taken down during the waiting period, the PKCS#10 request needs to be